shader-slang/shader-slang.github.io/docs/reflection-api.md

 - `myTexture` is bound to `texture(0)`, because it is a texture resource.
 - `mySampler` is bound to `sampler(0)`, because it is a texture sampler.
 - `outputTexture` is bound to `texture(1)`, because unlike HLSL, Metal doesn't differentiate UAV from SRV.
-- `ConstantBuffer` is bound to `buffer(0)`, because it is a buffer resoutce.
+- `ConstantBuffer` is bound to `buffer(0)`, because it is a buffer resource.

-## Cross platform reflection API
+## Cross-Platform Reflection API

 Slang abstracts "Resource type".
-As an example, there are different types of registers in HLSL, each of which increaments its binding index for its own resource type.
-Texture resources are bound to `t0`, `t1`, and so on and sampler resources are bound to `s0`, `s1` and so on.
+As an example, there are different types of registers in HLSL, each of which increments its binding index for its own resource type.
+Texture resources are bound to `t0`, `t1`, and so on, and sampler resources are bound to `s0`, `s1`, and so on.
 The register `t0` represents a different slot from a register `s0` in HLSL.
 However, in Vulkan, there is just a binding index number that doesn't differentiate the resource types.
-A texture can be bound to a binding index `0` and it will conflict if a sampler is also bound to a binding index `0`.
+A texture can be bound to a binding index `0`, and it will conflict if a sampler is also bound to a binding index `0`.

 Slang introduces new concepts to abstract the differences.
-The details of how Slang handles it is described in the later part of this section.
+The details of how Slang handles it are described in the later part of this section.

-Because Slang Reflection API works for all the targets, all of the examples above for different targets should work in a same set of reflection APIs.
+Because the Slang Reflection API works for all the targets, all of the examples above for different targets should work in the same set of reflection APIs.

 ### `VariableLayout` and `TypeLayout`
-For Variables, Slang has following concepts and relationships:
+For variables, Slang has the following concepts and relationships:
- - Variable : `Variable` represents each variable declaration.
+ - **Variable**: `Variable` represents each variable declaration.
- - Type : every `Variable` has a `Type`.
+ - **Type**: every `Variable` has a `Type`.
- - VariableLayout : `VariableLayout` holds the offset information of a `variable` for a given scope.
-And a `variable` has one or more than one `VariableLayout`.
+ - **VariableLayout**: `VariableLayout` holds the offset information of a `Variable` for a given scope.
+And a `Variable` has one or more `VariableLayout`s.
- - TypeLayout : `TypeLayout` holds the size information of a `type`.
+ - **TypeLayout**: `TypeLayout` holds the size information of a `Type`.
 A `VariableLayout` has a `TypeLayout`.

-For Slang Reflection API, you will be mostly dealing with `VariableLayout` and `TypeLayout`.
-Both of them reflect the layout information, but `VariableLayout` is more for the "offset" information from a beginning of the given scope and `TypeLayout` is more for the "size" information of the type.
+For the Slang Reflection API, you will be mostly dealing with `VariableLayout` and `TypeLayout`.
+Both of them reflect the layout information, but `VariableLayout` is more for the "offset" information from the beginning of the given scope, and `TypeLayout` is more for the "size" information of the type.

-### Iterating global-scope shader uniform parameters
+### Iterating Global-Scope Shader Uniform Parameters
-To start from a simple example, here is a simple example for getting the binding information of globa-scope shader uniform parameters,
+To start from a simple example, here is a simple example for getting the binding information of global-scope shader uniform parameters:

 ```cpp
 unsigned parameterCount = shaderReflection->getParameterCount();
 for(unsigned pp = 0; pp < parameterCount; pp++)